xingxerx/TurboNet/README.md

     -   Handshake: Derives session entropy via Kyber shards.
     -   AI Strategy: DeepSeek-R1 decides the lane distribution.
     -   Streaming: CUDA shards and encrypts data in real-time.

 ---

+## ⚡ Hardware/Environment Warning

+> **For best results:**
+> - Run all TurboNet binaries from Windows, not WSL.
+> - Ensure NVIDIA drivers and CUDA Toolkit are installed on Windows.
+> - Your 2.5Gbps Ethernet and GPU will only be fully utilized when running natively.

+---